stenwt/librarium/docusaurus-librarium/docs/docs-content/09-registries-and-packs/3-add-custom-packs.md

 ---
 title: "Add a Custom Pack"
 metaTitle: "Add a Custom Pack"
-metaDescription: "How to create and use custom made packs and registries in Spectro Cloud"
+description: "How to create and use custom made packs and registries in Spectro Cloud"
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---